thejoshuahernandez/ECS-171-Group-Project/README.md

 -I plan to look this up in more detail on the second run.
 I could possibly remove outliers from the data set and run it again, but I prefered to keep as is and provide this analysis with our first run instead of fabricating a second run.

 ## Update #2.1 (Cleaned up text and made things easier to read 11/27)

+## Update #3.0 (Completed the write and made our summary easy to follow and read without going into the coding)